Sepruko/Sepruko/README.md

 <h1 align="center">
-  Hiya, I'm winsto!
+  Hiya, I'm Nat!
 </h1>
 <p align="center">
   I'm a silly internet red panda, I still don't know what my gender really is, <code>they/them</code> will do me fine.
   <br>
   <br>
   I also love to write code using various languages, some of which you can see below.
-Psst..
-You can also call me Nat.
 </p>

 <p align="center">